ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 using the proposed package with no unexplained errors or failures

-The ubuntu-advantage-tools team (Canonical's Ubuntu Server team) will be in charge of attaching the artifacts and console output of the appropriate run to the bug. ubuntu-advantage-tools team members will not mark ‘verification-done’ until this has happened.
+The ubuntu-advantage-tools team (Canonical's Ubuntu Server team) will be in charge of attaching the artefacts and console output of the appropriate run to the bug. ubuntu-advantage-tools team members will not mark ‘verification-done’ until this has happened.